flatearththeatre/x-clock/README.md

 The UI features a command log which shows the OSC command issued.
 This can be helpful in programming show controllers such as QLab which support [OSC Cues](https://qlab.app/docs/v5/networking/network-cues/).

-The web interface is exposed on port 80, so it should be accessible in the browser on the same network as the Pi by visiting `http://{IP-Of-Clock}}` (If your network supports mDNS, you may be able to access it at http://xclock.local).
+The web interface is exposed on port 80, so it should be accessible in the browser on the same network as the Pi by visiting `http://{IP-Of-Clock}}` (If your network supports mDNS, you may be able to access it at `http://{HOSTNAME}.local`; e.g. http://xclock.local).

 ### OSC Commands Reference